 Students are going shopping but they forgot the name of the item they want to buy, so they have to try and explain what it looks like and does.
 Put the students into pairs; one person is the shopkeeper and the other is the buyer.

-Give the students a list of words that they have to try and describe, for example: Student A goes to the shopkeeper and asks, “Do you have those things that you put into the sink to stop the water from draining?”
-Or, “Do you have that thing that you pour water in and then you heat it up?”
+Give the students a list of words that they have to describe.
+For example, student A asks the shopkeeper, “Do you have those things that you put into the sink to stop the water from draining?”
+Or, “Do you have that thing that you pour water in to boil it?”
 “Do you have something to cut paper with?”
-“What’s that thing people use to watch movies on?
+“What’s that thing people watch movies on?
 “What is that thing you put water in to keep it hot or to keep it cold?”
 The shopkeeper can then say, “Oh!
 Do you want a sink plug/ kettle/ scissor/ TV/ thermos?”
 You want to make sure that the students actually know what the item is, so keep it simple.